 There is a large disparity in results that can be achieved from microblading and these results are based upon numerous factors such as the composition of the skin (i.e. oily versus dry), how much a customer bled during treatment, how much anaesthetic was used during treatment and, perhaps the most important, how well you look after your brows following treatment.

-If you follow the instructions below while healing (10 to 14 days immediately following treatment), you can expect to achieve a great result.
+If you follow the instructions below while healing, you can expect to achieve a great result.